mergesort/Bodega/Sources/Bodega/Documentation.docc/Articles/Fundamentals/Bodega.md

 - <doc:Using-StorageEngines>

 Most of the time though you'll find yourself working with Swift models rather than `Data` directly, a task ``ObjectStorage`` is perfect for.
-Learn how to setup ``ObjectStorage``, and you'll be storing Swift types in no time.
+Learn how to set up ``ObjectStorage``, and you'll be storing Swift types in no time.

 - <doc:Using-ObjectStorage>